 • Acquire Additional Character and Product Licenses.
 We have acquired the rights to use many familiar brand and character names and logos from third parties that we use with our primary trademarks and brands.
-Currently, among others, we have license agreements with Nickelodeon®, Disney®, and Warner Bros®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
+Currently, among others, we have license agreements with Nickelodeon®, Disney®, and Warner Bros.®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
 We intend to continue to pursue new licenses from these entertainment and media companies and other licensors.
 We also intend to continue to purchase additional inventions and product concepts through our existing network of inventors and product developers.

 • Expand International Sales.
 We believe that foreign markets, especially Europe, Australia, Canada, Latin America and Asia, offer us significant growth opportunities.
-In 2013, our sales generated outside the United States were approximately \$108.7 million, or 17.2% of total net sales.
-While our international sales declined in 2013 compared to 2012, we intend to continue to try to expand our international sales and in 2012 opened sales offices and expanded distribution agreements in Latin America and China to capitalize on our experience and our relationships with foreign distributors and retailers.
-We expect these initiatives to contribute to our international growth in 2014.
+In 2014, our sales generated outside the United States were approximately \$156.6 million, or 19.3% of total net sales.
+We intend to continue to expand our international sales and in 2014 opened sales offices and expanded distribution agreements in Latin America and China to capitalize on our experience and our relationships with foreign distributors and retailers.
+We expect these initiatives to contribute to our international growth in 2015.